January 22, 2023Review Recipe

 17. Pallet Deck Cooler

 If you spend a lot of time entertaining outdoors, then a Pallet Deck Cooler like this would definitely be worth the effort.
 You’ll disassemble two wood pallets and use the wood to build this project.
 The best part is that it is customizable to fit your own sized cooler.
 When you’re finished building, it’s a definite requirement to celebrate with cold icy beverages of your choice.

 18. Pallet Herb Rack

 You won’t believe how easy it is to transform an old wood pallet into a successful herb or flower rack.
 This pallet herb rack is another great way to use vertical space and bring a bit of useful greenery to your outside area.
 To create your own pallet herb rack, you’ll need a wooden pallet, a saw, nails, and some newspaper.

 19. Strawberry Pallet Planter

 Build a planter to help keep your strawberries growing strong and keep dirt from eroding with this simple DIY strawberry planter.
 You can see the full written instructions and even watch the video tutorial on how to create this strawberry pallet planter that uses a single wood pallet.
 The result is a great handmade planter that looks fabulous, was inexpensive to make, and is totally functional.

 20. Pallet Serving Tray

-Use your pallet scraps to create this beautiful serving tray to serve up breakfast or add decor to your space.
+Use your pallet scraps to create this beautiful serving tray to serve up breakfast or add some unique decor to your space.
 Made from picket fence pieces, a broken window sash, and pallet wood, a nail gun is used to put this serving tray together.
 A little paint and stain later and you’ve got a serving tray full of character at the ready for a myriad of purposes.

 21. Pallet Lemonade Stand

 This Pallet Lemonade Stand is definitely the most adorable wooden pallet idea on the list.
 The project uses 100% salvaged lumber.
 The only expense was purchasing screws and nails.
 If you’re willing to invest a little time and sweat, you’re sure to be thrilled with the end result of your efforts.

 22. Pallet Bed

 This is probably the cheapest and simplest DIY bed out there, so it’s definitely worth trying if you’re on a tight budget.
 Plus, pallet beds are trendy and cool, making them a fun alternative to traditional beds.
 This tutorial shares some of the hard truths to pallet bed projects, such as the time-intensive nature of making them (lots of sanding), but also offers some great tips if you decide you are up for the challenge.

 23. Pallet Serving Tray

 Pallet projects are awesome, especially when they are simple and functional like this pallet serving tray.
-You’ll need a handful of supplies, namely a mitre saw, pallet, drill, screws and the hardware of your choice.
+You’ll need a handful of supplies, namely a miter saw, pallet, drill, some screws, and hardware of your choice.
 Follow the easy tutorial for cutting the pallet wood and assembling the serving tray.
 You’ll be serving up sweet tea on this serving tray in no time.